 One of the traditional ways to express your condolences is to send a memorial gift.
 These gifts range from sending flowers to the funeral home, financial gifts in honor of the person who died, to memorial plaques engraved with dates of birth and death.

-It's up to you to decide what makes more sense considering your relationship to the deceased.
+It's up to you to decide what makes more sense considering your relationship with the deceased.
 Whatever you decide on sending, know that a hug and comforting words are just a precious a gift as any other.

 Some other gift options include: